ChrisWilding/ChrisWilding.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Chris Wilding.
-I'm a cycling, music loving, tea obsessed software developer living and working in Manchester, UK.
-I currently work for [Sage](http://www.sage.co.uk/) in an agile scrum environment as a Ruby on Rails web developer.
+I'm music loving, tea obsessed software developer living and working in Manchester, UK.
+I currently work for [Sage](http://www.sage.co.uk/) in an agile scrum environment using JavaScript and Ruby as an AngularJS and Ruby on Rails developer.

-Some of the languages, software and tools I work with regularly are:  Angular, Capybara, CSS, Cucumber, Git, GitHub, JavaScript, Jira, Linux, Mac OS X, MySQL, RSpec, Ruby, RubyMine, Ruby on Rails, SCSS, SQL, Ubuntu, Vagrant, Vim
+Some of the languages, software and tools I work with regularly are:  AngularJS, Capybara, CSS, Cucumber, Git, GitHub, JavaScript, Jira, Linux, Mac OS X, MySQL, RSpec, Ruby, RubyMine, Ruby on Rails, SCSS, SQL, Ubuntu, Vagrant, Vim